tiobe/tics-github-action/README.md

 - macOS runners (GitHub-hosted or self-hosted) are not yet supported.
 - The connected runner should have Git installed.

-## Usage v3

 Add the `TICS GitHub Action` to your workflow to launch TICS code analysis and post the results of Quality Gating feature as part of your pull request.
 Below are some example of how to include the `TICS GitHub Action` step as part of your workflow.

 ### Client (default)

 The default mode to run is [TICS Client](https://ticsdocumentation.tiobe.com/latest/docs/#doc=user/enduser.html).
-In this mode the project can be either the project of the project to run or "project auto" (omit the project variable), in which mode TICS will figure out what project(s) are being run.
+In this mode, the commit or pull request will be evaluated.
+The quality gate determines wether the commit or pull request qualifies for delivery.
+The quality gate and measurement results are reported in your action summary and optionally the pull request can be decorated.

 ```yaml
 on: [pull_request]